 Atlanta has sports teams competing in four of the five major North American sports leagues: the Atlanta Falcons (NFL), Atlanta Braves (MLB), Atlanta Hawks (NBA), and Atlanta United FC (MLS).
 The NHL used to have two different teams in Atlanta, the Flames in the 1970s and the Thrashers in the 2000s, but both of these teams moved to Canada (the Flames to Calgary and the Thrashers-now-Jets to Winnipeg).
-College sport is also popular, with the state having seven NCAA Division I football teams: the Georgia State Panthers, Georgia Tech Yellow Jackets, Georgia Southern Eagles, and Georgia Bulldogs in the top-level FBS; and the Kennesaw State Owls, Mercer Bears, and Savannah State Tigers in the second-tier FCS but set to make the jump to FBS in 2024; and the Mercer Bears, also in FCS but with no plans to upgrade.
+College sport is also popular, with the state having six NCAA Division I football teams: the Georgia State Panthers, Georgia Tech Yellow Jackets, Georgia Southern Eagles, and Georgia Bulldogs in the top-level FBS; and the Kennesaw State Owls and Mercer Bears in the second-tier FCS but set to make the jump to FBS in 2024; and the Mercer Bears, also in FCS but with no plans to upgrade.
 Atlanta is considered the de facto capital of college football; the city is home to the College Football Hall of Fame since 2014, and annually hosts the SEC Football Championship and the Peach Bowl, one of the member bowls of the College Football Playoff.
 Sports stars from the state include Cam Newton and Ty Cobb.

 - The North-West of Georgia is within the foothills of the Appalachians and so of different geography to the south of the state.
 It has a greater variety of fauna and is unsuitable for arable farming.
 Its largest cities are Atlanta in the Atlanta Metropolitan area, and Rome in Floyd County.
 Rome was so named because it was settled on seven hills, invoking the mythology of the Italian capital.
 Stone Mountain is also here.
 It's sort of like a mini Mount Rushmore, as it features carvings of three important Confederate leaders (the largest bas relief in the World).
 Unlike Rushmore, it is an igneous quartz composite, containing a hell of a lot of precious stone.
 It was also used as the site to re-found the Ku Klux Klan in 1915.